Procedures for Submitting Proposals for New Graduate Programs, Curriculum Changes to Current Graduate Programs, and Steps for Permanent Status Review

 - Must arrange a preliminary discussion and review of the proposal with the Associate Vice Provost for Graduate and Professional Education;

 - After the meeting with the Vice Provost and when the proposal is ready, place the proposal in Curriculog.
 This will enable the proposal to be routed through the College for approval.
-After the approval at the College level, the proposal is mapped to route to Mary Martin in the Office of Graduate and Professional Education so that the proposal can be placed on the agenda of the Graduate Studies Senate Committee.
+After the approval at the College level, the proposal is mapped to route to Mary Martin in the Graduate College so that the proposal can be placed on the agenda of the Graduate Studies Senate Committee.
 Upon approval of the Graduate Studies Committee, it is routed to the appropriate Faculty Senate Committees leading to be placed on the agenda of the Faculty Senate.
 (Note: The Graduate Studies Committee will invite the originator of the proposal to attend a Graduate Studies Committee meeting so as to discuss the rationale and demand for the program, and answer questions of the Committee.)

 - In Curriculog, the following items are required for all graduate program submissions: